narfdotpl/narf.pl/content/posts/maladaptive.md

 <br/>

-Here's "Maladaptive", a late night vignette.
+Here's *Maladaptive*, a late night vignette.

 I wanted the bass of this track to feel like a warm blanket during a long winter night.
 A hug for the ears.
 And also like the rumbling inside a spaceship traveling through a wormhole... for days with no comms, calmly falling down the hyperspace.